bweave/bweave/README.md

-A Lush Theme for Neovim.
+My Neovim theme
 ===

+A Lush Theme for Neovim inspired by [Panda Syntax](http://panda.siamak.me/).

 See: http://git.io/lush.nvim for more information on Lush and a helper script to setup your repo clone.